What can I do at home to recover from the flu?

 Flu symptoms can make you feel awful.
 But if you're otherwise healthy, younger than age 65, and not pregnant, you can generally take care of yourself at home rather than going to your doctor.
 Try these remedies:

 - Take acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others) to reduce fever and muscle aches.
 Don't give products containing aspirin to children or teens recovering from chickenpox or flu-like symptoms.
 This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.

 - Drink clear fluids, such as water, broth or sports drinks.

 - Rest as needed or change some of your activities, depending on your symptoms.

-Stay home from work, school and other public places for at least 24 hours after your fever is gone to avoid infecting other people.
-Most people feel better within a week of becoming infected with the flu virus, although coughing may last for another one or two weeks.
+To avoid infecting other people, stay home from work, school and other public places for at least 24 hours after your fever is gone without the use of fever-reducing medications.
+Most people feel better within a week of becoming infected with the flu virus.
+However, coughing may last for another one or two weeks.

 Pritish K. Tosh, M.D.

 See more Expert Answers

 - Flu symptoms & complications.
 Centers for Disease Control and Prevention. https://www.cdc.gov/flu/symptoms/symptoms.htm.
 Accessed May 10, 2021.